 The city of Bandung is surrounded by mountain and plateau areas with Punclut as the nearest one.
 Located only 7 km from the downtown.
 Punclut (Puncak Ciumbuleuit) is the local favorite destination for a quick getaway from the city.
-Punclut is still green with polluted-free air.
+The area is pretty much still green and polluted-free.

-The highland is also the best place to see Bandung from above.
-Punclut covers a 286-hectare area of Ciumbuleuit Village, Cidadap Bandung.
+The highland is also the best place to see Bandung from the top.
+Punclut covers a 286-hectare area of Ciumbuleuit village, Cidadap Bandung.
 In the past, the area was designed to be a nature reserve.
-But nowadays the government stick with the 80:20 rule.
-The 80% reserve for nature and only 20% of the area is allowed for human development).
+But nowadays the government sticks with the 80:20 rule.
+The 80% reserve for nature and only 20% of the area is allowed to use.

 Punclut acts as an important catchment area in rainwater harvesting.
 Deforestation at Punclut can cause severe floods in the urban area below.
-As a holiday spot, tourists’ favorite activity at Punclut is eating at one of the restaurants.
+As a weekend spot, local tourists’ top activities here at Punclut includes eating at one of the restaurants.
 Taking kids to the leisure park while still manage to enjoy the hill and city view.

 To begin with, the best time to go to Punclut is in the evening.
 As the sun goes down, the city below starts to lighten up.
 With a cup of hot beverage to help withstand the increasingly colder air.
 Wait until the night comes.
 The sparkling cityscape will spoil the eyes.
 The lights are like stars, only on the ground.

 The view in daylight is no less beautiful.
 Green forests and hills border Bandung in every direction.
 Visitors will see clearly how Bandung has a basin-shaped terrain.
 On clear weather, spot Mount Malabar, Patuha dan Waringin on the horizon.
-Some Bandung landmarks will be clearly visible too, such as the minarets of Bandung Grand Mosque and Pasupati Bridge.
+Some Bandung landmarks will be clearly visible too, such as the minarets of Bandung Grand mosque and Pasupati bridge.

 A Traditional Sundanese Feast